-And yet, much truth here.
-I love Clark’s easy summary of nighttime walks “To walk for hours on a clear night is the largest experience we can have.”
+And yet, truth abounds.
+I love Clark’s easy summary of nighttime walks.
+“To walk for hours on a clear night is the largest experience we can have.”4

 To be completely lost is a good thing on a walk.

 The most distant places seem accessible once one is on the road.

 Convictions, directions, opinions, are of less importance than sensible shoes.